betheden/hebrew-grammar/content/number_plural.rst

 ^^^^^^^^^^^^^^^

 The plural form can also express a collective, intensive or superlative sense of a singular item (or kind of item).
-For example, the noun אֲלֹהִים (God) appears in the plural form but refers to the singular entity "God".
+For example, the noun אֲלֹהִים (God) appears in the plural form but usually refers to the singular entity "God".

 .. csv-table:: Example: GEN 1:1